Second Corinthians

 Apostle Paul and bear fruit for Christ?
 One thing is that you must still be

-opportunity you must take hold of it and not let it pass you by.
-If you do
+you must take hold of it and not let it pass you by.
+If you do that, you will

-that, you will be given a ministry, a work to do for God’s glory.
-I wonder how
+be given a ministry, a work to do for Gods glory.
+I wonder how many Christians

-many Christians have lost a ministry because they did not take hold of an
+have lost a ministry because they did not take hold of an opportunity when God

-do anything give an offence, so that the ministry be not blamed.”
+do anything to give an offence, so that the ministry be not blamed.
 Those who

 refuse to believe are going to refuse to believe no matter what you say or do,